suncoast-devs/handbook/lessons/js-dom/query-the-dom.md

 > _NOTE_: If no match was found at all, then the return will be `null`,
 > indicating there is no match.

-Now that we have the `pageHeader` as a variable we use it in our code just like any other variable.
-Notice the parameter to the querySelector function; that is the same style of selector we have in CSS.
+Now that we have the `pageHeader` as a variable,, we use it in our code just like any other variable.
+Notice the parameter to the querySelector function;
+that is the same style of selector we have in CSS.
 These selectors can be as complex and as specific as the CSS selectors we have previously learned.

 ### Fetching more than one element at once

 > _NOTE_ : `querySelector` returns only the first element that matches the
 > query.
-If you want all the elements that match that selector, you will want to use
+If you want all the elements that match that selector, you will want to
-> `querySelectorAll`
+> use `querySelectorAll`

 ```javascript
 const headers = document.querySelectorAll('h1')
 ```

-In this case `headers` is a `NodeList` of `HTMLElement`.
-We cannot do everything we can with an array with a `NodeList` but `forEach` will allow us to iterate through the list of elements.
+In this case, `headers` are a `NodeList` of `HTMLElement`.
+We cannot do everything we can with an array with a `NodeList`, but `forEach` will allow us to iterate through the list of elements.

 ```javascript
 const headers = document.querySelectorAll('h1')